 Isn’t this how many of us who work under the academic panopticon in black, female, queer, gender non-conforming, and disabled bodies have been characterized or made to feel?
 As dangerous beasts with book sense that is of no use without an ability to possess or mimic white culture, which apparently has a monopoly on feeling, reason, and care?
 Hurston goes on to say:

 But for the national welfare, it is urgent to realize that minorities do think, and think about something other than the race problem.
 That they are very human and internally, according to natural endowment, are just like everybody else.
 So long as this is not conceived, there must remain that feeling of unsurmountable difference, and difference to the average man means something bad.

 My appreciation for Hurston’s work is deep.
 She was a great writer, thinker, and innovative ethnographer, yes.
 But fundamentally, her work forces—no, skillfully invites us—to learn that caring for black people means making space in our ethnographies, our fiction, and our classrooms for a range of emotions related to and experiences of blackness—even within a context of ongoing fights for freedom and justice.
 Hurston’s work continuously reminds me that there is a delicate balance between fighting for justice while also allowing the very necessary space for tongue-in-cheek critiques of one-dimensional understandings of blackness.
-If our movements include expansive visions for our lives that include rage, joy, love, sadness, etc., when we finally “get free,” will we have lost our chains at all?
+If our movements do not include expansive visions for our lives that include rage, joy, love, sadness, etc., when we finally “get free,” will we have lost our chains at all?